This is the multi-page printable view of this section. Click here to print.

 }

-Transactions and Datasources
+Transactions and DataSources

 EDC uses transactional operations when persisting data to stores that support them such as the Postgres-backed implementations.
 Transaction code blocks are written using the TransactionContext, which can be injected: